 Note 10/17/2019: Gray uniformity varies on a unit-by-unit basis, so if you buy this TV then let us know how your unit compares in the discussions.

-Unfortunately, the TCL 6 Series 2019 has only decent gray uniformity.
-There's significant vertical banding across the entire screen, and the corners are darker than the rest (also known as vignetting).
-This is especially disappointing for sports fans, but it's noticeable in most content.
+The TCL 6 Series 2019 has an okay gray uniformity.
+There's significant vertical banding across the entire screen, and the corners are darker than the rest of the screen (also known as vignetting).
+This is especially disappointing for sports fans and it's also noticeable in most content.

 See our recommended settings here

-4k content is displayed nearly perfectly on the TCL R625.
+Native 4k content is displayed nearly perfectly.
 Unlike the TCL R617, there's no sub-pixel dithering, but we noticed some minor cross-hatching in some content.
 It isn't very noticeable, though, and you have to be close to notice it.
 From a comfortable viewing distance, it shouldn't be an issue.

-This TV has an outstanding color gamut, similar to most OLED TVs we've tested, like the LG C9 OLED, and very close to the Samsung Q9FN.
+This TV has excellent color gamut.
 This is expected, as the quantum dot color used to produce a wide color gamut was one of the main advertised features of this TV.
 It's a noticeable improvement over the TCL R617, and is important for more saturated colors with the latest 4k HDR movies.

 Unfortunately, the EOTF (electro-optical transfer function) doesn't follow the target PQ curve, and most scenes are displayed brighter than they should be.
 'Game' mode is a bit more accurate, as shown here.